rspw7474/joes-youtube-bot/README.md

 5. Click `Authorize`.

 ### Set up YouTube channel updates.
-By default, the bot doesn't send updates on subscribed YouTube channels.\
+By default, the bot does not send updates on subscribed YouTube channels.\
 Run `/target-for-updates` in a text channel to target it for updates.
 Only one text channel can be targeted at a time.\
 Updates include notifications when subscribed YouTube channels publish new videos, complete with links and embedded videos.

 ### Set up permissions and integrations (optional).
 #### Permissions
-You may want to configure a text channel so that only the bot can send messages in it.
+You may want to configure a text channel so only the bot can send messages in it.
 To do this:
 1. Right-click on the text channel.
 2. Click `Edit Channel`.
 3. Click `Permissions` in the left pane.